If you would like to receive support from us by email, you can contact us at email@example.com.

 If you contact us by email, we will know what email address you contacted us from.
 If you do not want us to know your real email address you could set up a free anonymous email address and use it to correspond with us.
 Companies such as Hushmail, Yahoo and Gmail supply free email addresses.

 Our service is confidential.
 We will not ask for your name, address or any other personal information, so unless you choose to give us this information you will remain completely anonymous (except for your email address).
 We will not report anything you say to any outside body (such as the police).
 We do discuss the emails we receive with other volunteers at CRCC.
 This is to encourage each other to deliver a good and consistent support service.
 It also means that if you email more than once you are less likely to have to repeat anything you have said previously, when different volunteers reply to you.
 Our confidentiality policy is available for download if you want further information.

-The Rape Crisis England and Wales website gives more advice on how to hide your tracks online.
-Please note, the information they provide is for guidance only and it may not be possible to completely hide your tracks.
-If you want to be completely sure of not being tracked online, the safest way would be to access the internet at a local library, a friend’s house or at work, if appropriate.
+This link gives more advice on how to hide your tracks online.
+Please note, the information we provide is for guidance only and it may not be possible to completely hide your tracks.
+If you want to be completely sure that you’re not being tracked online, the safest way would be to access the internet at a local library, a friend’s house or at work, if appropriate.